Filter design: The frequency function

-An important parameter is the required frequency response.

-In particular, the steepness and complexity of the response curve is a deciding factor for the filter order and feasibility.
+The required frequency response is an important parameter.
+The steepness and complexity of the response curve determines the filter order and feasibility.

 A first-order recursive filter will only have a single frequency-dependent component.
 This means that the slope of the frequency response is limited to 6 dB per octave.
 For many purposes, this is not sufficient.
 To achieve steeper slopes, higher-order filters are required.

 In relation to the desired frequency function, there may also be an accompanying weighting function, which describes, for each frequency, how important it is that the resulting frequency function approximates the desired one.
-The larger weight, the more important is a close approximation.

 Typical examples of frequency function are: